TrippyStudios/TrippyCar/README.md

 <h1>Trippy Car</h1>
-Trippy car is a extremely random game that is in process.
+Trippy car is a extremely random game that is in progress.
 Yay.
 Wooooohoo